Taliban investigating death threats against United Nations' Afghan female staff, report says

 In Herat, inspectors from the Vice and Virtue Ministry began requiring women to wear a chador, a full-body cloak covering the head.
 Dozens of women deemed “not in compliance” were barred from entering markets or using public transportation.
 Several women were detained until relatives brought them a chador, the report said.

-In Uruzgan, women were arrested for wearing a headscarf, a hijab, rather than a burqa.
+In Uruzgan, women were arrested for wearing a hijab — a headscarf — rather than a burqa covering the entire body and face.

 Women have also been denied access to public areas, in line with laws banning them from such spaces.
 In Ghor province, police forced several families to leave a recreational area.
 They warned the families against visiting outdoor picnic sites with women.